SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Ebbinghaus, H. (1885). Über das Gedächtnis: Untersuchungen zur experimentellen Psychologie \[Memory: A contribution to experimental psychology\].
 Duncker & Humblot.

+Favero, L., Marouf, A., Rapp, A., & Spadaro, G. (2024).
+Enhancing critical thinking in education by means of a Socratic chatbot. arXiv preprint arXiv:2409.05511. https://arxiv.org/abs/2409.05511

 Grand View Research.
 (2024).
 Education technology market size, share & trends analysis report by sector (preschool, K-12, higher education), by end-use, by type, by deployment, by region, and segment forecasts, 2025-2030.
 Grand View Research.

 Hanus, M. D., & Fox, J. (2015).
 Assessing the effects of gamification in the classroom: A longitudinal study on intrinsic motivation, social comparison, satisfaction, effort, and academic performance.
 Computers & Education, 80, 152-161.